Rajkumar College, Raipur: Present day

 From 1939 to 1989, RKC was a public boys school with hostel, swimming, playground, hospital, pavilion, library, billiard room, and temple.
 The medium of education is English with equal emphasis on Hindi.

-The institution provides curricular, co-curricular and extra-curricular activities.
-The campus is 170 acres and has separate sports grounds such as a cricket ground with stadium and several soccer and hockey grounds and individual arena for different sports.

 The college has a day school and several boarding house and buildings.
 The Rajendra Das Boarding House and the Balram Das Boarding House are named after the donors of the State of Nandgaon and they constitute the main building.
 The Tagore House, named after Rabindranath Tagore, was opened by Jawaharlal Nehru, the first prime minister of India in 1963.
 The college has a big dining hall, which was inaugurated by Dr. Rajendra Prasad, the first president of India.
 The campus houses the Koriya Museum after the main donor of the museum building, the princely state of Koriya.

-The school is affiliated to Indian School Certificate Examination Board, New Delhi (ICSE) and prepares the students for ICSE (Class X) and ISC (Class XII) Examinations.

-Co-educational school

-The RKC has become a Co-Educational school from 1996 Onwards.

 Management

 The school is managed by a board of trustees belonging to original founders, the descendants of feudatory states and zamindars, who have hired professionals for management and day-to-day affairs.